andrewwinters89/NPJphase/README.md

 input_dataset: <INSERT_INPUT_FILE_NAME>

 A default input dataset with monthly resolution is provided from ERA5 in the "input_files" folder as part of the module for testing purposes.
-This dataset will work with the default settings that are installed when the module is registered.
+This dataset will work with the default settings that are loaded into cmec.json when the module is registered.

 ## Running The Module
-Activate a python environment with the cmec-driver installed.
+Activate a python environment with cmec-driver installed.
 If an output directory does not already exist, create one.
-Use the "model_directory" that contains the input data that you'd like to evaluate.
+Use the "model_directory" that contains the input dataset that you'd like to evaluate.

-`cmec-driver run model_directory/ output/ NPJphase`
+`cmec-driver run model_directory/ output_directory/ NPJphase`

-Navigate into the "output" folder to view the results.
+Navigate into the "output_directory" folder to view the results.
 The module will produce 4 different plots.
-Two of the plots are provided as reference and show the climatological zonal wind during the cool season and the corresponding EOF patterns for the configuration you've chosen.
-The other two plots show the percent frequency of each NPJ regime as well as a scatterplot of where the NPJ projected onto an NPJ phase diagram for each timestep within the input dataset.
-A text file is also produced with the principal component couplet for each timestep as well as the NPJ regime classification.
+Two of the plots show the climatological zonal wind during the cool season from ERA5 and the corresponding EOF patterns for the configuration you've chosen.
+The other two plots show the percent frequency of each NPJ regime within your input dataset, as well as a scatterplot of where the NPJ projected onto the NPJ phase diagram for each timestep within the input dataset.
+A text file is also produced with the principal component couplet for each timestep and the corresponding NPJ regime classification.

 ## Acknowledgement
 Content in this repository was developed through support provided by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental